pyn3rd/my-presentation-slide/README.md

 ## My Papers in Security Conference

-《A New Way to Expliot Weblogic Server》—— HITB Amsterdam 2020
+《A New Way to Expliot Weblogic Server》—— HITB 2020，Amsterdam

 《Web Client Side WAF - Tala-Security Introduction》

 《How to Break Through Cloud-Based WAF》 —— Kcon 2019, Beijing